Danieldacruz7/Advanced-Tensorflow-Techniques/README.md

 </p>

 - ### [Variational Autoencoders on Anime Faces: ](./Generative%20Deep%20Learning%20with%20TensorFlow/Variational%20Autoencoders%20on%20Anime%20Faces.ipynb)
     A Variational Autoencoders is an architecture that uses an encoder and decoder that is used to reduce the reconstruction error between the initial data and the created data.
+The variational autoencoder will try to replicate new versions of images that it has been trained on.

     In this example, a set of images using the [Anime Face dataset](https://github.com/bchao1/Anime-Face-Dataset).
 The initial dataset can be seen here: